MengRao/efvitcp/README.md

 void onUserTimeout(TcpConn& conn, uint32_t timer_id) {}
 ```

+Some other information user can get from a TcpConn what may be helpful:
+* A variable `user_data` of user defined type.
+It can be any user data attached to a connection.
+* `uint32_t getConnId()`: Get connection ID starting from 0, the ID is auto assigned by the lib like fd in linux, it can be reused after the connection is closed.
+* `bool isEstablished()`: Check if the connection is established, it may be useful in `onConnectionTimeout()` callback because it can ocurr in both unestablished and established connection.
+* `bool isClosed()`: Check if the connection is closed, if so the connection should not be used.

 The interfaces of TcpServer template is very similar to that of TcpClient, with below differeces:
 * The `connect()` function is replaced by `const char* listen(uint16_t server_port)`
 * The `onConnectionRefused()` event is replaced by `bool allowNewConnection(uint32_t ip, uint16_t port_be)`, this new event occurs when a new connection is being established(in Syn-Received state) and the user can decide whether to accept it or not according to its remote ip and port.